 Due to current budgetary constraints, ICCROM is not in a position to provide financial support for fellowships.
 During the period of their fellowship, Fellows are provided with office space and a computer workstation, unlimited access to internet and stationery; in addition, Fellows have full access to the ICCROM documentation, library and archives services.

+Fellowship applications can be submitted online from the beginning of each year until the deadline indicated above.
 To apply for a fellowship, please fill in the application form.
 In order to finalize your application, the following digital files will be required when completing the online form (allowed formats: pdf, doc, docx, jpg, jpeg, png, tif, tiff, with a maximum file size of 3 MB):

-ICCROM - Internship and Fellows Programme
+ICCROM - Fellowship Programme

 Via di San Michele, 13